Cosmos: A Spacetime Odyssey: Criticism

 The new miniseries has been criticized by some Christians and the religious right for some of the things stated during the show.
-Christian fundamentalists were upset that the scientific theories covered in the show opposed the Genesis creation narrative in the Bible.
+Christian fundamentalists were upset that the scientific theories covered in the show opposed the Genesis creation narrative.
 The Catholic League was upset over their claim that the science show smears Catholicism.
 A spokesman for the League noted how the show focused on Giordano Bruno, whom the Catholic Church turned over to secular authorities to be burnt at the stake for blasphemy, immoral conduct, practice of hermeticism, and heresy in matters of dogmatic theology, in addition to some of the basic doctrines of his philosophy and cosmology, and claimed that the show "skipped Copernicus and Galileo—two far more consequential men in proving and disseminating the heliocentric theory", further claiming that "in their cases, the Church's role was much more complicated".

 Home media release

 Cosmos: A Spacetime Odyssey was released on Blu-ray and DVD on June 10, 2014 by 20th Century Fox Home Entertainment.
 The set contains all 13 episodes, plus an audio commentary on the first episode, and three featurettes: "Celebrating Carl Sagan: A Selection from the Library of Congress Dedication", "Cosmos at Comic-Con 2013" and "Cosmos: A Spacetime Odyssey – The Voyage Continues".
 Exclusive to the Blu-ray version is the interactive Cosmic Calendar.